You have a losing trade but don’t want to sell. Learn about rolling a losing call option and other strategies to save a losing trade.

 The result: Again, the premium you collect adds to your overall position credit.
 Although you haven’t increased your overall dollar risk, you now have more places where the stock can hurt you.
 You’ve also added additional transaction costs.

-The second fix: Second, you could consider rolling into a new vertical spread.
+The second fix: You could consider rolling into a new vertical spread.
 If the stock is threatening to trend right through your short vertical, turning the trade into an iron condor might not alleviate losses from the side that’s getting too close to the money.
 Instead, maybe pack up your trade and “roll” it to a new neighborhood.

 For example, using an underlying stock price of $80, suppose you sold an 82-84 near-month call spread for $0.30 with a few weeks to expiration.
 Some time passes, but the stock has moved higher to $82, with a week until expiration.
 You could consider “rolling” the spread by buying it to close for a debit of $0.40, and then selling to open the 84-86 call spread further out in time for $0.80.
-Using the prices in the table in Figure 3, the roll plus the new vertical can be completed for a credit of $0.50, not including transaction costs.
+Using the prices in the table in figure 3, the roll plus the new vertical can be completed for a credit of $0.50, not including transaction costs.

 The second result: Now your short strike is $2 further away from the money, giving you some breathing room.
 The trade, however, now has more time before it expires.
 So you’ll need to monitor things in case you need to make another decision to roll again or exit.
 Finally, remember that commissions can really add up.